Customize Consent Preferences

 Soldering Iron – A fine-tipped soldering iron in the 15-30W power range is ideal for SMD work.
 Tips as small as 0.5mm can be used.
 Temperature control features help avoid overheating.

-Solder paste– Solder paste consists of a mixture of powdered solder alloy and flux cream.
+Solder Paste– Solder paste consists of a mixture of powdered solder alloy and flux cream.
 It allows solder to be precisely applied to SMD pads before components are placed.

 Microscope – A stereo microscope or magnifying glasses are indispensable for inspecting small solder joints and component placement.
 A microscope with 20x to 40x magnification is typical.